nion-software/nionswift/docs/data.rst

 Metadata
 ========
-Data items store metadata for various markers and identifiers.
-For example, metadata about when a data item was created will be stored.
-Keywords in metadata can be used to search for data items in the data panel search bar.
+Data items store metadata for various markers and identifiers (when a data item was created, session info, etc.) Keywords in metadata can be used to search for data items in the data panel search bar.
 Metadata can also be used as a variable in Python scripts.
-To view metadata, you can use the :ref:`metadata panel` panel.
+Use the :ref:`metadata panel` panel to view metadata.

 .. _coordinate-systems: